CaryRandazzo/portfolio/content/authors/admin/_index.md

 #email: ""
 ---

-Cary Randazzo is a Simulation Engineer, AI Systems Engineer, PhD Student, CERN ATLAS Collaborator and Contributor where he is a qualified author, and currently has a Masters in Applied Physics and Physics.
+Cary Randazzo is a Simulation Engineer, AI Systems Engineer, PhD Student, CERN ATLAS Collaborator and Developer where he is a qualified author, and currently has a Masters in Applied Physics and Physics.

-His research interests include Virtual Reality, Quantum Computing, Computer Science and Artificial Intelligence, Human Optimization, Nuclear Fusion, Fluid Dynamics, Materials Science, and especially Computational Physics and Simulation.
+Has extensive experience in creating real-time FEM- based simulations for thermal and mechanical systems, AI-driven quality pipelines, and machine learning (ML) integration tooling.
+Unreal Engine specialist adept at working in cross-functional team environments comprising internal and external stakeholders to facilitate VR development.
+Technical problem solver leveraging skills in both research-grade systems and performance-critical deployment to meet business objectives.

-He also has several publications and books that include machine learning and data quality solutions for CERN's ATLAS Experiment and the RAG based ChAtlas: An AI Asistant for the ATLAS Collaboration, and also a productivity book relate to the formation and maintenance of habits according analyzed publications in the field.
+Publications and books include those on machine learning and data quality solutions for CERN's ATLAS Experiment and the RAG based ChAtlas: An AI Asistant for the ATLAS Collaboration, and also a productivity book relate to the formation and maintenance of habits according analyzed publications in the field.

+Research interests include Virtual Reality, Quantum Computing, Computer Science and Artificial Intelligence, Human Optimization, Nuclear Fusion, Fluid Dynamics, Materials Science, and especially Computational Physics and Simulation.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.